Abscess: Loop drainage

 More recently, several North American hospitals have opted for less-invasive loop drainage over standard drainage and wound packing.
 In one study of 143 pediatric outcomes, a failure rate of 1.4% was reported in the loop group versus 10.5% in the packing group (P<.030), while a separate study reported a 5.5% failure rate among the loop group.

 Primary closure

 Closing an abscess immediately after draining it appears to speed healing without increasing the risk of recurrence.
 This may not apply to anorectal abscesses, as while they may heal faster, there may be a higher rate of recurrence than those left open.

 Appendiceal abscess

 Appendiceal abscesses are complications of appendicitis, where there is an infected mass on the appendix.
 This condition is estimated to occur in 2–10% of appendicitis cases and is usually treated by surgical removal of the appendix (appendicectomy).

 Prognosis

 Even without treatment, skin abscesses rarely result in death, as they will naturally break through the skin.
 Other types of abscesses are more dangerous.
 Brain abscesses may be fatal if untreated.
-When treated, the mortality rate reduces to 5–10%, but is higher if the abscess ruptures.
+When treated, the mortality rate decreases to 5–10%, but it is higher if the abscess ruptures.